 Suraiya began as a child actor in films like Madame Fashion (1936) and Taj Mahal (1941), where she played the young Mumtaz Mahal.
-As a singer, she first did playback as a 13 year old for heroine Mehtaab in Sharda (1942) under Naushad’s direction.
+As a singer, she did playback as a 13 year old for heroine Mehtaab in Sharda (1942) under Naushad’s direction.
 Naushad had heard her singing on the radio and was totally taken in by her voice.
 The barely-in-her-teens Suraiya had to stand on a stool to reach the mike!
 Initially, Mehtaab was horrified that a little girl was to sing for her but calmed down after hearing the little girl sing!
 Suraiya’s solo in the film, Panchhi Ja Peechhe Raha Hai Bachpan Mera, proved to be a hugely popular number and an early musical hit for Naushad.

 Suraiya moved on to playing strong supporting second lead roles to Noor Jehan in Mehboob Khan’s Anmol Ghadi (1946) and Munawar Sultana in AR Kardar’s Dard (1947).
 Though Noor Jehan had perhaps the best of Naushad’s compositions in Anmol Ghadi (Jawan Hai Mohabbat, Awaaz De Kahan Hai, Aa Jaa Meri Barbad Mohabbat Ke Sahare, Mere Bachpan Ke Saathi, Kya Mil Gaya Bhagwan), Suraiya too had her strong musical moments with Socha Tha Kya, Main Dil Mein Dard Basa Layee and Man Leta Hai Angdai.
 If Uma Devi had the best song of Dard (Afsana Likh Rahi Hoon), Naushad made sure that Suraiya too had her high points in the film with songs like Hum The Tumhare Tum The Humare and Beech Bhanwar Mein.

 The 1948-49 phase saw Suraiya rise to her peak.
 With Pyar Ki Jeet (1948), Bari Behen (1949) and Dillagi (1949), she became the highest paid female star of her time.
 Her songs from the above mentioned films Tere Nainon Ne Chori Kiya, O Door Janewale (Pyar ki Jeet), Woh Paas Rahe Ya Door Rahe, O Likhnewale Ne, Bigdi Bananewale (Bari Behen) and Tu Mera Chand, Murliwale Murli Bajaa (Dillagi) were hummed in every nook and corner of the country.
 Crowds gusted everywhere to get a glimpse of her in and off-screen.
 Suraiya recalled that, “When I went for the premiere of the movie Bari Behen, there was such a big crowd outside!
 As I walked into the theatre, they pulled at my clothes.
 There was a lathi charge and people were injured.
 I stopped going for premieres thereafter.”

 However Suraiya’s reign at the top was brief as she suffered big setbacks in both her professional and personal lives.
-She had got involved with Dev Anand and the two of them did seven films together in the period between 1948 and ’51 – Vidya (1948), Jeet (1949), Shair (1949), Afsar (1950), Nili (1950), Sanam (1951) and Do Sitare (1951) – but her strict grandmother put her foot down and the affair and their partnership ended.
-To make things worse for Suraiya, her other films too started flopping one after another in the early 1950s.
+She had got involved with Dev Anand and the two of them did seven films together in the period between 1948 and ’51 – Vidya (1948), Jeet (1949), Shair (1949), Afsar (1950), Nili (1950), Sanam (1951) and Do Sitare (1951) – but her strict grandmother put her foot down, throwing the ring that Anand had given her into the sea.

 The last film that Suraiya appeared in was Rustom Sohrab (1963), which also boasts of one of her finest ever songs – Yeh Kaisi Ajab Dastan Ho Gayi.
-It was an extremely difficult composition but it is to Suraiya’s credit as to how well she rendered the song, making it undoubtedly one of her best ever.
+It was an extremely difficult composition by Sajjad Hussain but it is to Suraiya’s credit as to how well she rendered the song, making it undoubtedly one of her best ever.

 Thereafter, Suraiya retired from the arc lights and preferred to stay away from the limelight.
 She was rarely ever seen except heavily made up at select film functions leading her to be known as the Garbo of India.
-She passed away in Mumbai on January 31, 2004 following a brief illness.